-5 ASSESSMENT AND OUTLOOK
+ASSESSMENT AND OUTLOOK

 The paper emphasizes the development of the UCDI-venture success driver framework.
-For illustrative purposes, it reports on a rather exploratory investigation of the success drivers' applicability, which can be determined by retrieving evidence for the occurrence of the success drivers in a practical case.
+For illustrative purposes, it reports on a rather exploratory investigation of the success drivers' relevance, which can be determined by retrieving evidence for the occurrence of the success drivers in a practical case.

-All five success drivers positively influence the UCDI-venture success.
-Clipfish, one of three successful online video sharing communities illustrates the applicability of four success drivers, Personal Network and Personal Characteristics of Entrepreneurial Team, Product or Service Idea in Business Model, Available Resources and Capabilities, and Marketing Strategy with Viral Emphasis.
-Only success driver Speed to Market had less relevance.
-Missing relevance illustrated by Clipfish's success could possibly be explained with the brand name and reputation of its parent RTL convincing users to join and the considerable resources provided by RTL, allowing Clipfish to catch up quickly.
+At Clipfish, one of three successful German online video sharing communities besides MyVideo and Sevenload, four success drivers play a positive role: Personal Network and Personal Characteristics of Entrepreneurial Team, Product or Service Idea in Business Model, Available Resources and Capabilities, and Marketing Strategy with Viral Emphasis.
+Only the success driver Speed to Market is not apparent.
+Clipfish's success, despite being late, could be explained with the brand name and reputation of its parent RTL convincing users to join and the considerable resources provided by RTL, allowing Clipfish to catch up quickly.

-To further establish the UCDI-venture success drivers in the entrepreneurship literature, future research needs to gather additional evidence of relevance and applicability.
-We suggest a three step procedure: Firstly, additional exploratory case studies on UCDI-ventures should allow for re-checking the relevance of the five drivers, operationalizing variables as required for a quantitative study, and investigating possible interdependencies and overlaps among the success drivers.
-Secondly, a survey and subsequent quantitative analysis of survey results aims at validating the drivers.
-Thirdly, a longitudinal case study on a small number of UCDI-ventures shall examine whether the success drivers remain equally important over time.
+To further establish the UCDI-venture success drivers in the entrepreneurship literature, future research needs to gather additional evidence of relevance.
+We are in the course of a three step procedure: Firstly, we study additional UCDI-ventures allowing for re-checking the relevance of the five drivers, operationalizing variables as required for a quantitative study, and investigating possible interdependencies and overlaps among the success drivers.
+Secondly, we prepare a survey among German UCDI-venture and a subsequent quantitative analysis of survey results to validate the drivers.
+Thirdly, we intend to conduct a longitudinal case study on a small number of UCDI-ventures in order to examine whether the success drivers remain equally important over time.
 However, at least the third step requires some patience, as the contemporary UCDI-ventures, of which many were at best founded and launched in 2006, would not allow for any longitudinal investigation before 2011.